What facial paralysis surgery?

-The Division of Plastic Surgery's facial paralysis program is a regional leader.
-At Penn, our doctors use the very latest reconstructive procedures to restore function, symmetry and appearance for those with facial paralysis, or weakness on one side of the face.
+At Penn Medicine, our plastic surgeons use the very latest reconstructive procedures to restore function, symmetry and appearance for those with facial paralysis, or weakness on one side of the face.
 We not only treat the peripheral effects of facial nerve damage but also repair the facial nerve itself.

-Our Facial Paralysis Program is leading the way in the development of cutting-edge treatments including harvesting nerves from other parts of the body to repair the injured nerves of the face.
+Our facial paralysis program is developing new cutting-edge treatments including harvesting nerves from other parts of the body to repair the injured nerves of the face.
 Our surgeons are also using small tubes surgically implanted in the face to guide regrowth of the facial nerve and seeing excellent results.

 Every form of facial paralysis is different, as is every patient.
 One of our reconstructive plastic surgeons can advise patients on what can realistically be expected after surgery.
 Many patients can have significant movement restored to their face, though subtle expressions may not be recoverable.